Interoperability and usability for the data lakehouse

 This article covers architectural principles of the interoperability and usability pillar, referring to the lakehouse’s interaction with users and other systems.
 One of the fundamental ideas of the lakehouse is to provide a great user experience for all the personas that work with it, and to be able to interact with a wide ecosystem of external systems.

-• Usability is the characteristic of a system to provide its users with the best possible experience to perform tasks safely, effectively, and efficiently.
+Usability is the measure of how well a system enables users to perform tasks safely, effectively, and efficiently.

 Following the principles of this pillar help to: